rcrowder/EncodingSpecificityPrinciple/doc/Notes.md

 ???
 Before learning layer 2 and layer 3b firing, but after learning level 2 fires but layer 3a inhibits 3b, therefore forming a "name" and stable pattern that unfolds to sequences.
-Layer 5 higher region (t-1, previos prediction) L6 higher region (name of sequence, more stationery) Stable feedback invokes union of sparse states in multiple sequences All firing equates to "voting" that the input fits its label Classification and determinging from active columns whether this representation fits is difficult?
+Layer 5 higher region (t-1, previous prediction) L6 higher region (name of sequence, more stationery) Stable feedback invokes union of sparse states in multiple sequences All firing equates to "voting" that the input fits its label Classification and determining from active columns whether this representation fits is difficult?

 Reward prediction error signals
 Attention
-Feedbakc between regions
+Feedback between regions
 Specific timing
 Behaviour/sensory-motor integrations
-Classification and sequence formation, modifyinhg and adapting Auto associate memory formed by cortical columns Unfolded representations can split (bifucate) to multiple HTMs and sensor/motor regions and control.
+Classification and sequence formation, modifying and adapting Auto associate memory formed by cortical columns Unfolded representations can split (bifucate) to multiple HTMs and sensor/motor regions and control.
 Creates invariant representations.
-Region predicts "name" and projects to higher region and unfold doqwn heirarchy
+Region predicts "name" and projects to higher region and unfold down heirarchy
 Motor control initially relies on pre-defined valid named sequences.
 Its higher HTM learns sequences of sequences.
-Learning (pre birth) accelerated by use of prefedinecd sequqnces.
+Learning (pre birth) accelerated by use of predefined sequences.
-Predefnied sequenecees encodes time variance, but can it predict physical constraints?
+Predefined sequences encode time variance, but can it predict physical constraints? pain feedback inhibition?
 Autonomic ganglian chains?
-Valid predefined motor seuence implies that transitional sequences are likely to be valid.
-Somew ill be imposible.
+Valid predefined motor sequence implies that transitional sequences are likely to be valid.
+Some will be impossible.
-Sequence 'iunfolding' as it moves back down the heirarchy.
+Sequence 'unfolding' as it moves back down the heirarchy.

-H2 Striatum
+## Striatum
 Helps coordinate motivation within body movements (can inhibit behaviour).

-Cerebral cortex to Striatum to Basal ganglia
+Cerebral cortex to Striatum to Basal Ganglia.
-Does the BG act as a reinforcement driven tutor for learning automatic behavioural roitunes?
+Does the BG act as a reinforcement driven tutor for learning automatic behavioural routines?
-Temporally coordinated firing patterns (result from leanrning) TRAIN the Putamen (via Cerebellum?)
+Temporaly coordinated firing patterns (result from learning) TRAIN the Putamen (via Cerebellum?)

-H2 Putamen
+## Putamen

 Stores "subconcious" memories, such as motor skills gained by repetition.
 Hippocampas establishes longer term memories (need for REM sleep?)

 Spinal pattern generators?
-D1 direct into interior of globus pallidus to excite?
+D1 direct into interior of Globus Pallidus to excite?
-D2 indirect to exterior of globus pallidus to inhibit?
+D2 indirect to exterior of Globus Pallidus to inhibit?
 GP connection?
 Why SNc and GPi to brain stem?
 What other connections, cerebellum, thalamus?
 SN receives input projections and performs selection?
-Yes, withj reward based (lateral) Habenular complex?
+Yes, with reward based (Lateral) Habenular complex?

-H2 Basal Ganglia
+## Basal Ganglia

 Two parallel systems;
 - Dorsal striatal-dorsal pallidal system, including the Caudate Nucleus, Putamen, Globus Pallidus (main target of nigrostriatal system)